-This DEFERRED STOCK UNIT AGREEMENT (the "Agreement") is entered into as of, (the "Grant Date"), between Akamai Technologies, Inc., a Delaware corporation (the "Company"), and (the "Grantee").
-For valuable consideration, receipt of which is acknowledged, the parties hereto agree as follows: 1.
-Grant of Award .
-The Company hereby grants to Grantee, and Grantee hereby accepts from the Company, subject conditions set forth in this Agreement and in the Company's 2009 Stock Incentive Plan (the "Plan"), deferred stock upon Company (the "DSUs").
-Each DSU represents the right to receive one share of the Company's Common Stock, par value \$.02 ("Common Stock"), subject to the terms and conditions set forth in this Agreement and the Plan.
-The shares of Common Stock upon vesting of the DSUs are referred to in this Agreement as "Shares."
-Subject to the provisions of Section 2(b) hereof, this irrevocable and is intended to conform in all respects with the Plan. nits of the I per share k that are issuable 2.
-Vesting . (a) Regular Vesting .
-Except as otherwise provided in the Plan or this Section 2, the DSUs will vest as follows: ,
+This DEFERRED STOCK UNIT AGREEMENT (the "Agreement") is entered into as of , (the "Grant Date"), between Akamai Technologies, Inc., a Delaware corporation (the "Company"), and (the "Grantee").

+For valuable consideration, receipt of which is acknowledged, the parties hereto agree as follows:

+1. Grant of Award.
+The Company hereby grants to Grantee, and Grantee hereby accepts from the Company, subject to the terms and conditions set forth in this Agreement and in the Company's 2009 Stock Incentive Plan (the "Plan"), deferred stock units of the Company (the "DSUs").
+Each DSU represents the right to receive one share of the Company's Common Stock, par value \$.01 per share ("Common Stock"), subject to the terms and conditions set forth in this Agreement and the Plan.
+The shares of Common Stock that are issuable upon vesting of the DSUs are referred to in this Agreement as "Shares."
+Subject to the provisions of Section 2(b) hereof, this award of DSUs is irrevocable and is intended to conform in all respects with the Plan.

+2. Vesting.